ETH-NEXUS/celltype_benchmark/README.md

 In the future, a pre-installed conda environment will be provided on Leomed so that a new conda environment will not be installed for each new run of the pipelines.

+In the meanwhile, a conda environment can be used as follows:
+`conda activate /cluster/work/nexus/marcus/miniconda3/envs/garnett/`
+However, using this environment means you must not use the `--use-conda` mode of Snakemake.

 ## Input data:
 Required input data: